Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

-- I do not like that the extensibility of the Event-Type header does not include a reference mechanism to 'follow your nose'
+- I do not like that the extensibility of the Event-Type header does not include a reference mechanism to 'follow your nose' (Update: complex event types (e.g. moves) seem to be useful to some people, hence we should keep the extensibility)